renehorstmann/rhc/style.md

 ```

 With this technique, you could build an api this way:
-(pseudo code, but rhc is built this way...)
+(pseudo code, but rhc is written that way...)

 ```c
 #include "some_api.h"